lunar-luna-dmn/Connections-Lab-MD/README.md

-this is the repositary whwre I will have my code for IMA Low Res Fall 2024 class, Connections Lab section 3.
+This is the repository whwre I will have my code for IMA Low Res Fall 2024 class, Connections Lab section 3.